mynameisandresb/ECE569_Project/README.md

 ```

-README.md for running code is located in ./cuda and ./HOG-Feature
+README.md for running respective code bases is located in ./cuda and ./HOG-Feature

 Make sure terminal is in either the cuda directory or the HOG-Feature directory to properly execute their README